 The main mission of the Bulgarian Military Medical Service is the medical support of the Army, Navy and Air Forces in all circumstances.

-Military Medical Academy includes five military general hospitals in different regions of the country and three balneology centres for further treatment, rehabilitation and prophylaxis, where qualified staff takes care for patients’ health.
-Since the 1st of October 2008 all troops’ medical units are part of the Military Medical Academy as a step to the full integration between Ministry of Defence and Defence Staff structures.
+Military Medical Academy includes five military general hospitals in different regions of the country and three balneology centres for further treatment, rehabilitation and prophylaxis, where the qualified staff takes to care of patients’ health.
+Since the 1st of October 2008, all troops’ medical units are part of the Military Medical Academy as a step to the full integration between Ministry of Defence and Defence Staff structures.

 Hospital for Further Treatment, Rehabilitation and Prophylaxis – Bankya